- Share this article on Facebook

 - Share this article on Tumblr

-Less than a month after South Park creators Matt Stone and Trey Parker were forced to apologize for lifting material for a spoof of Inception from the website CollegeHumor, the show is again facing accusations of content theft.
+Less than a month after South Park creators Matt Stone and Trey Parker were forced to apologize for lifting material for a spoof of Inception from the website CollegeHumor, the show is again facing accusations of plagiarism.

-The video was produced by Brownmark Films based on a song by Samwell.
-Released in 2007, it became a massive hit and was featured on PerezHilton.com and VH1's Best Week Ever, and has been downloaded over 33 million times on YouTube.
-According to the site, it's one of the most watched music videos of all time.
+The music video was produced by Brownmark Films based on a song by Samwell.
+It was released in 2007 and became a massive hit, featured on PerezHilton.com, VH1’s Best Week Ever, and has been downloaded over 33 million times on YouTube.
+According to the video site, it’s one of the most watched music videos of all time.

-On Friday, Brownmark Films filed a copyright infringement lawsuit in U.S. DIstrict Court in Wisconsin, alleging that the infringement is "willful, intentional, and purposeful, in disregard of and indifferent to the rights of Brownmark."
+On Friday, Brownmark Films filed a copyright infringement lawsuit in Wisconsin District Court, alleging that the infringement is “willful, intentional, and purposeful, in disregard of and indifferent to the rights of Brownmark.

-Is the South Park use parody or copyright infringement?
-The question is whether the re-enactment hewed too closely to the original.
+The question would seem to be whether the South Park re-enactment is ‘fair use’ as a parody or whether the clip hewed too closely to the original.
 Judge for yourself.
-Here's the original, the South Park version, and just for fun, a mash-up featuring Don Draper of Mad Men.
+Here’s the original, the South Park version, and for good measure, a mash-up featuring Don Draper of Mad Men fame.

 Sign up for THR news straight to your inbox every day